hocop/copycheck/README.md

-# ⚙️ copyedit - Detect Copy-Paste and Edit Errors Across Languages
+# copyedit - Detect Copy-Paste and Edit Errors Across Languages

-`copyedit` is a lightweight, **language-agnostic static analyzer** designed to catch _copy-edit mistakes_ that compilers and linters usually miss - small, plausible-looking lines that are _syntactically valid_ but _semantically suspicious_.
+`copyedit` is a lightweight, language-agnostic static analyzer designed to catch copy-edit mistakes that compilers and linters usually miss: small, plausible-looking lines that are syntactically valid but semantically suspicious.

-It operates purely on tokenized text (no parsing, no language-specific rules), making it suitable for **any programming language**, config file, or expression-based script.
+It operates purely on tokenized text (no parsing, no language-specific rules), making it suitable for any programming language, config file, or expression-based script.

-## ✨ Features
+## Features

-* 🔍 **Detects subtle copy-paste errors** missed by typical linters.
+- Detects subtle copy-paste errors missed by typical linters
-* 🌍 **Language-agnostic:** works on any file with assignment-like statements.
+- Language-agnostic: works on any file with assignment-like statements
-* ⚡ **Lightweight:** single-pass, line-by-line analysis.
+- Lightweight: single-pass, line-by-line analysis
-* 🧠 **Heuristic, not opinionated:** flags _suspicious patterns_ for human review.
+- Heuristic, not opinionated: flags suspicious patterns for human review

-## 🧾 Rules Implemented
+## Rules Implemented

 ### R1 - Identical Right-Hand Sides (RHS)